jhjh0409/ReDeafine/README.md

 # ReDeafine
-ReDeafine is a product aiming to improve employability for the bkind
+ReDeafine is a product aiming to improve employability for the blind